staples-sparx/StaplesLabs.github.io/who-we-are.md

   millisecond.

-These problems cannot be brute-forced, their require creativity, intelligence, and impecable execution.
+These problems cannot be brute-forced, their require creativity, intelligence, and impeccable execution.
 Wherever you currently stand, you _will_ feel challenged, and discover you end up achieving things you previously thought impossible.